 - Completion of HUSE 110 is mandatory prior to practicum for those students desiring practicum placement working with families and/or children.

-- Completion of GERO 100, GERO 203, and Gerontology seminars is mandatory prior to practicum for those students desiring practicum placement working with older adults.
+- Completion of GERO 100, and two credits of Gerontology seminars is mandatory prior to practicum for those students desiring practicum placement working with older adults.

 - All students are required to demonstrate in writing volunteer work, and/or life experience and how that experience has prepared them for the Human Services Program and work in the human services field.

 - All students are required to submit in writing the type of agency and/or population they desire for their practicum experience.